 If your board supports M.2 or mSATA storage, you will be able to fit a drive directly to your motherboard.
 (Make sure M.2 socket is on top of board and not underneath)

-The My64 enclosure has an optical drive tray which supports 12.7mm slim-line optical drives.
-Fitted as standard is a 12.7mm optical hard drive adaptor for a 2.5” SATA hard drive (you will need a Mini SATA cable to connect this).
+The Commodore 64x enclosure has an optical drive tray mounting bracket.
+You can fit a 12.7mm optical drive or our 12.7mm 2.5” hard drive docking station.
+(You will also need a laptop Mini SATA cable to connect this).

 Underneath the optical bay is the facility to house a 2.5″ SATA drive.

 Thanks to mini-itx.com for providing this guide.
 Check out their website for suitable components particularly if you are in the UK or Europe.
-Myretrocomputer recommend Mini itx.com for all your My64 needs!
+Myretrocomputer recommend Mini itx.com for all your Commodore 64x needs!

-They have a My64 chassis and can give compatibility information for anything you can think of!
+They have a Commodore 64x chassis and can give compatibility information for anything you can think of!